 In all honesty, I didn’t know what to expect from the epic Everest Base Camp trek.
-I knew it was going to be hard, but I never realised HOW hard.
+I knew it was going to be hard, but I never realised how hard.
 The most I had managed before this was a three-day jungle hike in Northern Thailand which now feels like a walk in the park in comparison.

 Everest Base Camp Solo

-With the streams of websites on top of the dozens of locally offered tour offerings when you arrive, its hard to know where to start with a booking a trip to hike to Mount Everest.
+With the streams of websites on top of the dozens of locally offered tour offerings when you arrive, it’s hard to know where to start with a booking a trip to hike to Mount Everest.
 I toyed with the idea of hiring a guide when I was there but figured being on my own might be lonely when you need the camaraderie of others to spur you on.
-I was also close to using localised websites such as Trek Booking to meet others to form a group and hire guides and porters but worried that I would be thrown into the midst of diehard trekkers, where I would be a burden or unable to keep up.
+I was also close to using localised websites for Everest tours such as Trek Booking to meet others to form a group and hire guides and porters but worried that I would be thrown into the midst of diehard trekkers where I would be a burden or unable to keep up.

 There have also been multiple reports of people taking on the trek solo, even without a porter or a guide and going missing.
 Do not underestimate the power of nature and not knowing your surroundings.
 Everest trekking in Nepal may be a big business, but it’s not something to be stubborn about.
 This isn’t a place to get lost as its hard to be found.
 The porters and guide are born and bred here and understand the terrain and the changes in altitude.
 If you want a solo experience, at least hire a local guide to ensure you do so in the safest environment possible.